strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   client has refused to provide the information.

   Organisations are encouraged to produce customised lists of the most common languages in use by their local populations from the above resource.
+Please refer to :ref:`form_country_of_birth` for help on designing forms.

 :METeOR: `459973 <http://meteor.aihw.gov.au/content/index.phtml/itemId/459973>`__